"Real knowledge is to know the extent of one's ignorance."

 Link: The Kübler-Ross model.
 Otherwise known as the five stages of grief.
 (Wikipedia)

-Kübler Ross's psychological model for patients who do not face a life-threatening condition.
-(The majority of patients.)
+Kübler Ross's psychological model is for patients who do not face a life-threatening condition.
+(This is the majority of patients.)

 The five stages are Denial, Anger, Bargaining (applicable in life-threatening situations), Depression, and Acceptance.

-• Reaching acceptance as fast as possible is essential for elevating the spirit and gaining needed energy.
-Real hope would give anyone the strength to undertake all the necessary treatments and endure the accompanying pain and suffering.
+- Reaching acceptance as quickly as possible is essential for elevating the spirit and gaining energy.
+Real hope would give anyone the strength to undergo all the necessary treatments and endure the accompanying pain and suffering.

 Bargaining is reserved mainly for life-threatening situations, but complaints to the Creator about the terrible disease that struck are recurring.
 Along with the depression, there is often also a dialogue with the Creator, "Why did this happen to me?"
 Regardless of religion or belief, most of us are looking for justice.